Nanaimo Beekeepers Club

 Meetings

-The Nanaimo Beekeepers Club meets on the fourth Wednesday of every month (excluding July, August, and December) at 7PM at Shq’apthut – A Gathering Place, Building 170, 900 Fifth St, Nanaimo (link to Google Maps)
+The Nanaimo Beekeepers Club meets on the fourth Wednesday of every month (excluding July, August, and December) at 7PM at Ralph Nilson Building (Building Number 210) - Room 105 (ground floor) , 900 Fifth St, Nanaimo (link to campus map)

 At this time we are also offering to attend the same meeting via zoom as well for anyone that would prefer to attend virtually.